VedantSupnekar/CrashCart/COMPLETE-DEMO-SCRIPT.md

 > "Detect problems again and find solutions for any integration issues"

 **Expected:**
-- Claude detects "Banking Integration System Failure"
+- Claude detects "Third-Party Integration SSL & API Failure"
 - Searches for solutions but finds NONE
 - Offers to create support ticket